Burial Costs in Nevada (2026)

 Does Nevada have green burial cemeteries?

 There are green burial options in parts of Nevada, though coverage is not statewide.
 Green burial removes embalming and the vault requirement and uses a biodegradable container, typically coming in below a traditional burial cost.
 Some Nevada cemeteries have hybrid sections rather than fully dedicated grounds.
+Families weighing options across state lines sometimes compare these choices with funeral costs and options in Vermont.
 Check our green burial guide and call local Nevada cemeteries to confirm what they currently offer.
+Nevada law on scattering ashes differs from burial rules, and cremated remains may be placed on private property with the owner's permission.

 Calculate Your Funeral Costs — Free Tools